github-education-resources/GitHubGraduation-2022/_data/ajpalok/ajpalok.md

 institution: Saint Joseph Higher Secondary School

-quote: When you find your first code ugly, you're in a right track of improving to write human readable code.
+quote: When you find your first code ugly, you're in a right track of improving to write code.

 github_user: ajpalok